Tridentarius dentatus

-Tridentarius dentatus, common name : the Toothed Conch, is a species of sea snail, a marine gastropod mollusk in the family Strombidae, the true conchs.
+Tridentarius dentatus, commonly named the Toothed Conch, is a species of sea snail, a marine gastropod mollusk in the family Strombidae, the true conchs.

 Distribution

 This species is distributed in the Red Sea, in the Indian Ocean along Aldabra, the Comores, Djibouti, Kenya, Madagascar, the Mascarene Basin, Mauritius, Mozambique, Réunion, the Seychelles, Somalia and Tanzania; in the Pacific Ocean in Polynesia and along Hawaii.

 Description

 Tridentarius dentatus from Index Testarum Conchyliorum (1742) by Niccolò Gualtieri.

-The shell size varies between 19 mm and 65 mm.
+Length of the shell varies between 19 mm and 65 mm.